Should you put interests and hobbies on a resume? Learn the answer to this question, and pick up 5 tips that will help you do it right.

 Our resume builder saves time, and with tips and advice on resume keywords, you’ll have a quality resume.

 Use our resume builder to have a great resume ready in as little as 5 minutes!
 See scannable resume examples which work with ATS resume checkers.

 So, we’ve gone through resume keywords from A to Z, from all the sections on your resume through to your cover letter and email.

-Now, I’d like to briefly reiterate how to use these resume keywords and where to put them on your resume:
+Now, I’d like to briefly reiterate how to use these keywords for resumes and where to put them:

 In the Resume Heading Statement (Summary or Objective)

 Add the company’s name to make it personalized:

 ...
 Seeking a position with Acme Incorporated which utilizes...

 Identify some resume keywords from the job listing to strengthen your case:

 Personable customer service representative with 2+ years expertise in fast-paced call center environment